 Do you have any other PWA projects in the pipeline you can tell us about yet?

-We do indeed have quite a few but we don't want to reveal them yet 😉 Let's just say - you can achieve great things with PWAs in the e-commerce too.
+A lot - but we don't want to reveal them yet 😉 Just this: great things can also be done with PWAs in the e-commerce sector.

 A few words about you and your agency?